Falagard/centauri-game-engine/README.md

 `haxelib dev castle castle`

-tweenx a is a tweening library, which is used for juicy transitions.
+tweenxcore a is a tweening library, which is used for juicy transitions.

+The way tweenxcore is setup, we need to change into the tweenxcore directory before adding it to haxelib:

+`cd tweenx\src\`

+We should now be in the centuari-game-engine\tweenx\src\ directory.

-`haxelib dev tweenx tweenx`
+`haxelib dev tweenxcore tweenxcore`

 ## CastleDB